She smiled, then flashed her big beautiful brown eyes before scooting over beside me and asking what I knew she would ask.

 As her father, I made mistakes, unintentional, but still mistakes.
 Sometimes I stepped on toes.
 Moved out of tune.
 Tripped at times.
 Even falling down occasionally.

 I did some things right.
-I think, or maybe just want to believe, that I did more right than wrong.
+I think, or maybe just want to believe that I did more right than wrong.
 What I remember most are my mistakes in my parenting dance, not the smooth dances.
-I remember when I was out of sync for what was needed at the time, and when I blew it for the best interest of my child’s future.
+I remember when I was out of sync for what was needed at the time, and when I blew it in the moment for the best interest of my child’s future.

 By and large, I danced the parenting dance the best I could.
 I wish it was perfect.
 It wasn’t.

 Shawnna stepped back and with questioning eyes, “Are you ready?”

 On the dance floor, I was terrible.
 Truly, terrible.
 But between my daughter and her best friend, I got through, and honestly, I wouldn’t trade that time for anything.

 Trying to two-step with my beautiful daughter, I remember looking in her smiling, big brown eyes.

 I remember thinking about her future.
 In those moments I saw it coming to fruition.
 And everything I imagined and hoped for her has, and is, coming true.

 Today she’s a well-adjusted, successful, kind, competent woman, a person you just feel at peace being around.
 She’s a good mother to a newborn son, a loving wife to her husband, an understanding teacher to 4th graders, a graceful loyal friend, and a pride and joy to her father.After two-stepping for what seemed an eternity, I decided to switch from traditional dance to a few spastic moves of my own.

 Somewhere in a cross between pop, rock, break and pole dancing, I danced like Sponge Bob in muriatic acid.
 In 30 seconds I went from a poor dancer but trying, to a nutcase on steroids!